-Table 2.
+Figure 1.
 Farm Program elections in Kansas and Nationally

-Will farmers make the same elections in 2021?
-This will be the first election since 2014 that farmers are making program decisions while experiencing favorable crop prices.
+Will farmers make the same elections in 2022?
 An argument for either program could be made based on the farmer's risk preferences and market expectations going forward.
-Here are scenarios that could play out for the 2021/2022 marketing year:
+Here are scenarios that could play out for the 2022/2023 marketing year: